Nehemia Azaz: Stained glass windows

 Azaz's first commercial stained glass was a commission on board the Zim Lines cruise liner S/S Moledet, which routinely sailed between New York and Haifa in the early 1960s.
 His technique of using pieces of intensely coloured glass, became a hallmark in his other glasswork commissions.
 Large stained glass window projects include synagogue windows at Carmel College, praised by art and architecture scholar Nikolaus Pevsner as using "extraordinary technique with rough pieces of coloured glass like crystals" and by Historic England as "brilliant and innovative artistic glass"; at Marble Arch Synagogue (over a period of 17 years); at Headington Hill Hall, once the former HQ of Pergamon Press, (now part of Oxford Brookes University campus) in Oxford, UK and at Temple Sholom in Chicago.
 Azaz's influence in glass work was also seen in his collaboration with the Shafrir Glass works, where he consulted on designs for household glassware.

 Carved wood sculpture

-Carving large wood sculpture has been a feature of Azaz's career from his earliest sculpting period, and also as the one of the preferred materials for small maquettes of his large-scale bronze work.
+Carving large wood sculpture has been a feature of Azaz's career from his earliest sculpting period, and wood is also one of his preferred materials for small maquettes of his large-scale bronze work.
 The largest wooden piece, entitled Old Testament Musical Instruments, a 30 square metre carved walnut wall gifted by the State of Israel, is located in the Israeli Lounge at the John F Kennedy Center for the Performing Arts in Washington DC.
 Several other carved wooden pieces still in existence are located in public institutions in Israel including the Chaim Sheba Medical Centre at Tel-Hashomer.